motecshine/homework/README.md

 ## Intro
 Assume we have a serials TCP stream, and we already split it and generate it to a series of frames.

+## Require

-You need parsing frames and dump visible characters.
+1. You need parsing frames and dump visible characters.
+2. You need complete tests codes without errors.

 ## Frame rules